yingweiwo

 Additional Infomation

-In the United States, /St. John's wort (SJW), known botanically as Hypericum perforatum/, like all herbal remedies, is listed as a dietary supplement by the Food and Drug Administration (FDA).
-Therefore, it is not subject to the strict scrutiny for safety and efficacy that standard pharmaceutical drugs are required to pass...
+In the United States, St. John's wort (Hypericum perforatum), like other herbs, is listed as a dietary supplement by the U.S. Food and Drug Administration (FDA).
+Therefore, it does not require the rigorous safety and efficacy reviews of standard medications…

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.